 Using only three mouse clicks, you can create a new competition and be ready to read out SI cards.
 MeOS interactively creates courses and classes for you as the runners read out their cards.

-With the speaker module, you monitor radio times and results.
+With the Announcer's module, you monitor radio times and results.
 MeOS automatically handles backup of you competition, and can even handle a restart of the server without having to interrupt card readout or direct entry.

 For the interested, it may be worth noting that MeOS native file format is XML based, and relatively self-explanatory.
 Thus it is quite possible to do advanced changed to the competition directly in the file.
 To share a competition over the network, MySQL server is used.